caiomarte/caiomarte/README.md

 - :mortar_board: Bachelor of Computer Engineering (GPA: 3.7, graduation date: Dec 2021).
 - :briefcase: DevOps & Cloud Engineer, consultant, and technical writer.
 - :brain: Specialized in AWS, Terraform, CI/CD, and writing awesome documentation.
-- :dart: My goal is to help businesses leverage Cloud & DevOps practices to drive customer value by default.
 - :pushpin: Living in São Paulo/SP-Brazil, but willing to relocate (remote work only).

 ## Currently, I have been